 The Don’ts of Keeping Bread Fresh

 Contrary to popular belief, DO NOT keep homemade bread in the fridge!
-If you keep bread in the fridge it can go stale in less than a week, especially if it’s homemade bread or rolls.
-The cold refrigerator dries out the bread and completely destroys the texture both inside and out.
+If you keep bread in the refrigerator, it can go stale in less than a week, especially if it’s homemade bread or rolls.
+The cold refrigerator dries out the bread and destroys the texture both inside and out.
 There is a term called “retrogradation“ that happens to bread in the fridge.
-Basically, it means that the starch in the bread will crystalize and it is much more likely to happen in the fridge than anywhere else.
+It means that the bread’s starch will crystalize and is much more likely to happen in the fridge than anywhere else.

 It’s a simple fact that basic homemade bread recipe ingredients do not have the preservatives needed to extend shelf life.
-My dad’s homemade roll recipe was made up of the these common basic ingredients which were all-purpose flour, granulated sugar, salt, active dry yeast, water, milk and butter.
+My Dad’s homemade roll recipe comprised basic ingredients: all-purpose flour, granulated sugar, salt, active dry yeast, water, milk, and butter.
 These simple ingredients do not have any natural preservatives.
 Ascorbic acid (vitamin C) or lecithin are natural preservatives.
-They act to preserve the bread naturally and if you added ascorbic acid or lecithin to this recipe then the bread would last longer.
+They act to preserve the bread naturally, and if you added ascorbic acid or lecithin to this recipe, then the bread would last longer.

-As I mentioned if you add ascorbic acid and soy lecithin they are natural preservatives.
-So what do these two ingredients do to extend the shelf life of your bread?
-They essentially slow down the decaying process.
+As I mentioned, if you add ascorbic acid and soy lecithin, they are natural preservatives.
+So, what do these two ingredients do to extend the shelf life of your bread?
+They slow down the decaying process.

 Methods for Keeping Bread Fresh

-Freezing Bread – The best way to keep your bread fresh the longest is to freeze it.
+The best way to keep your bread fresh the longest is to freeze it.
 This is because freezing the bread stops the decaying process.
-The only problem with freezing it is that you have to thaw it out or defrost it and you can’t freeze and defrost your loaf multiple times.
-To avoid this you can cut the loaf into slices and separate the slices so you can grab a slice or a few slices at a time.
-To defrost your bread you can heat it in the microwave (10 seconds should be long enough), warm it in the oven at 350 degrees by placing it on a cookie sheet for about 10 minutes, leave it on the counter until it comes back to room temperature or simply toast it.
+The only problem with freezing it is that you have to thaw or defrost it, and you can’t freeze and defrost your loaf multiple times.
+To avoid this, you can cut the loaf into slices and separate the slices so you can grab a slice or a few slices at a time.
+To defrost your bread, you can heat it in the microwave (10 seconds should be long enough), warm it in the oven at 350 degrees by placing it on a cookie sheet for about 10 minutes, leave it on the counter until it comes back to room temperature or toast it.

-Bread Boxes – There are a few different types of bread boxes but the bigger the bread box the better.
-A bread box keeps bread fresh by providing a cool place with adequate air flow and it should keep the moisture out.
-Most people only have so much counter space so find a bread box that you will be happy with on your counter.
-The bread box we had while I was growing up was most similar to this bread box on Amazon.
-Having a large family who eats a lot of bread, our bread box ended up with two loaves of bread and lots of almost empty bags that just had the bread butts.
-No one seemed to like the butts so they were always in there but if we got desperate they would usually still be fresh and we would make a sandwich out of them.
+There are a few bread boxes, but the bigger the bread box, the better.
+A bread box keeps bread fresh by providing a cool place with adequate airflow, and it should keep the moisture out.
+Most people only have so much counter space, so find a bread box that you will be happy with on your counter.

-Foil – Foil keeps bread fresh because the foil locks in freshness and keeps moisture out.
+Foil keeps bread fresh because the foil locks in freshness and keeps moisture out.
 It is a good idea to wrap pre-sliced bread in plastic and then wrap foil around it tightly.
 This creates a stronger barrier to keep freshness in and freezer burn out.
-It’s a good idea to wrap a snug layer of heavy duty foil around plastic-wrapped foods you plan to freeze because it keeps the oxygen out and oxygen is what causes freezer burn.
-Just be sure to seal as tightly as possible without crushing the bread.
-Heavy Duty foil is thicker than regular foil and is ideal if you’ll be reheating the bread in the oven, since it can withstand heat.

-Plastic bag– As you’ve noticed, almost all commercial bread comes in a plastic bag with a twist tie on it.
-Keeping the twist tie on the plastic is so important to keep the bread fresh because it keeps the air out.
-We currently live in a desert climate so if the bread is left exposed then it gets hard quickly.
-If my kids decide to make themselves a sandwich they inevitably leave the bag open to dry out the loaf in minutes.
-Now all the good pieces are stale and you have no choice but to yell or silently swear.
-It is then that I realize that my parents were right, I was a wasteful child who left milk out to spoil and bread unwrapped to go stale.
-I guess it is my turn to teach my children how to keep bread fresh longer.
+As you’ve noticed, almost all commercial bread comes in a plastic bag with a twist tie.
+Keeping the twist tie on the plastic is important to keep the bread fresh because it keeps the air out.
+We live in a desert climate, so if the bread is left exposed, it gets hard quickly.

-According to this research, my family was right because our bread was homemade so it was best kept in the bread box.
-My best friend’s family was wrong to keep it in the fridge but their bread was store bought and it had preservatives to keep it fresh longer.
-Their bread lasted longer because of the “fresh” preservatives added to it but not as long as it would have lasted if they would have kept it out of the fridge in a bread box.
-Not to mention that they could have saved the fridge space and kept their bread in the pantry, in a bread box or on the counter wrapped in plastic or foil.
+According to this research, my family was right because our bread was homemade and best kept in the bread box.
+My best friend’s family was wrong to keep it in the fridge, but their bread was store-bought and had preservatives to keep it fresh longer.
+Their bread lasted longer because of the “fresh” preservatives added to it, but not as long as it would have lasted if they had kept it out of the fridge in a bread box.
+Not to mention that they could have saved the fridge space and kept their bread in the pantry, in a bread box, or on the counter wrapped in plastic or foil.

 How to keep bread fresh in hot weather?

 Storing bread in hot weather is very similar to anywhere else.
-Oxygen contains mold spores so keep the bread away from oxygen with plastic or some other container that keeps the air out.
-You might even want to wrap the homemade bread in wax paper before putting it in the air tight container or plastic.
+Oxygen contains mold spores, so keep the bread away from oxygen with plastic or some other container that keeps the air out.
+You should wrap the homemade bread in wax paper before putting it in an air-tight container or plastic.

 Do cloth or linen bread bags work to keep bread fresh?

 There are three types of bags for bread.
 Plastic, paper, and cloth are all used for bread.
-Cloth bags really should be used to store more hard crust types of bread.
-If these types of bread are stored in plastic the trapped moisture may ruin the crust and make it chewy.
-The cloth bags are not for long term storage but are good to preserve texture.
+Cloth bags really should be used to store more hard-crusted types of bread.
+If these types of bread are stored in plastic, the trapped moisture may ruin the crust and make it chewy.
+The cloth bags are not for long-term storage but are good for preserving texture.